 What is a Captive portal?

 H ave you recently tried to log in with your smartphone to a Wifi network in a hotel or a large chain store?
-Probably you did, also encouraged by the fact that these Wifi networks are open, i.e. without the padlock symbol, and you have tried to connect thinking of getting free Internet access.
-But here is the sad surprise: even if you logged on to your Wifi network, you do not have free access to your favorite sites and everything you try to do, you are redirected to a page that asks you for username and password.
+Probably you did, encouraged by the fact that these Wifi networks are open, i.e. without the padlock symbol, and you have tried to connect thinking of getting free Internet access.
+But here is the sad surprise: even if you logged on to the Wifi network, you do not have free access to your favorite sites and everything you try to do, you are redirected to a page that asks you for username and password.
 The most you can do, perhaps, is visit the hotel's website, watch the photo gallery of rooms, restaurant and swimming pool, and make a reservation.
 But this is not what you planned to do, you just want to surf the Internet.
 So what?No part of this document may be reproduced without prior written permission of WifiGem.

 So, with the Captive Portal